johnpolacek/BigVideo.js/README.md

 * * *
 ### Draftfcb Chicago
 We are the development group at Draftfcb Chicago.
-If you want to work on big digital ideas for big brands, get in touch with us on our [devrecruiting@draftfcb.com](mailto:devrecruiting@draftfcb.com).
+If you want to work on big digital ideas for big brands, get in touch with us at [devrecruiting@draftfcb.com](mailto:devrecruiting@draftfcb.com).